 A Business Owner’s Policy—often abbreviated to BOP—is an insurance package that combines Commercial Property Insurance and General Liability Insurance.
-This is coverage where an insurance company takes a few of the most needed policies for small business owners and combines them into a package.
-These packages are usually a more affordable way to protect your business as opposed to purchasing them separately.
-Insurance for business owners can be complicated.
+This is coverage where an insurance company takes a few of the most needed policies for small business owners (such as general liability and commercial property insurance) and combines them into a package.
+A BOP is usually a more affordable way to protect your business as opposed to purchasing them separately.
+Insurance for businesses can be complicated—but it doesn't have to be.
 Hopefully our handy guide will help smooth the process to find the right BOP for you.

 What Does a Business Owners Policy Include?

 A business owners policy typically includes general liability insurance, commercial property insurance, and sometimes business interruption insurance:

 General Liability Insurance: General liability protects you in the case of bodily injury, property damage, and personal and advertising injury:

 - Bodily Injury: If a third party is injured on your property this helps cover medical expenses associated and cost of an attorney if you’re sued.